hernantz/classyconf/docs/source/loaders.rst

 that classyconf checks one by one for a given configuration variable.

 If a loader doesn't find the configuration variable it raises a ``KeyError`` so that the next loader get's checked.
-If no loader returns any value an :py:class:`UnknownConfiguration<classyconf.exceptions.UnknownConfiguration>` exception is thrown.
+If no loader returns any value, and no default value was set, an :py:class:`UnknownConfiguration<classyconf.exceptions.UnknownConfiguration>` exception is thrown.